What is Reglan?

 Take Reglan exactly as prescribed by your doctor.
 Follow the directions on your prescription label and read all medication guides.
 Use the medicine exactly as directed.

-Reglan is taken for only 4 to 12 weeks.
+Reglan should be taken for only 4 to 12 weeks.

 NEVER USE REGLAN IN LARGER AMOUNTS THAN RECOMMENDED, OR FOR LONGER THAN 12 WEEKS.
 High doses or long-term use of metoclopramide can cause a serious movement disorder that may not be reversible.
 The longer you use metoclopramide, the more likely you are to develop this movement disorder.
 The risk of this side effect is higher in diabetics and older adults (especially women).